ABOUT

 Professor of Law for Environmental Law and Pace Environmental Litigation Clinic Co-Director, Elisabeth Haub School of Law at Pace University

-• Chambers USA, Band 1, Environment (ranked from2010-2023)
+• Chambers USA, Band 1, Environment (2010-2025)

 The Legal 500 U.S. (2015-2019)